AndyIbanez/andyibanez-com/content/posts/rclone-basics-encryption.md

 y/n> n
 ```

 Finally, you will be asked if you want to use auto config.
-If you configure rclone in your Mac, or Windows, or in another system with a GUI, you can say no to this.
-If you were configuring rclone in a headless system (like SSHing into a Linux system with no GUI), you need to say yes to this.
+If you configure rclone in your Mac, or Windows, or in another system with a GUI, you can say "yes" to this.
+If you were configuring rclone in a headless system (like SSHing into a Linux system with no GUI), you need to say "no" to this.

-Since you are working on a Mac, Windows, or Linux with a GUI, press `n` followed by Enter.
+Since you are working on a Mac, Windows, or Linux with a GUI, press `y` followed by Enter.

 ```bash
 Remote config